RecipeShare Test Kitchen

 7/18/2025

 Loved the crisp caramelised edges.
-Next time I’ll halve the sauce for a slightly lighter breakfast, but the flavour is perfect.
+Next time I’ll halve the sauce for a slightly lighter breakfast, but the flavour was good.

 4/2/2025

-Used up a leftover baguette and it came out like a bistro brunch dish.
-The caramel sauce is dangerously good!
+Used up a leftover baguette and it came out like a brunch dish.
+The caramel sauce worked well.

 Create and edit your own recipes, import from most websites, plan your week, and build smart grocery lists.